dBdone/build/terms.md

+Last update: 29.
+September 2025

 ## 1. Scope of application

-**1.1.** These General Terms and Conditions ("GTC" or "Terms ofService") are applied by dBdone UG (haftungsbeschränkt), (hereinafter referred to as "dBdone").
+**1.1.** These General Terms and Conditions ("GTC" or "Terms of Service") are applied by dBdone UG (haftungsbeschränkt), (hereinafter referred to as "dBdone").

-**1.2.** dBdone has developed the dBdone software, \[an organizational tool to enhance productivity and communication\] (the "Software" or "App"), and offers the Software under a Software-as-a-Service model ("SaaS") and the App for download on MacOS and Windows electronic device.
+**1.2.** dBdone has developed the dBdone software, \[an organizational tool to enhance productivity and communication\] (the "Software" or "App"), and offers the Software under a Software-as-a-Service model ("SaaS") and the App for download on MacOS and Windows electronic device. dBdone also offers various plugins, AI services, cloud storage solutions, and other digital products and services.

 **1.3.** The precise system requirements and the full scope of functions of the Software are found in the product description on the distribution platform used